Diatomaceous Fossil Shell (aka: DE) is a very common product with a wide variety of uses in industry, around the house and yard.

 For this reason, most organic pest control products need to be applied frequently for best results.
 It is also smart to use them in rotation and/or in combination with each other to prevent having your pests build up a resistance to them.

-DE Does Not Kill Insects Instantly!
+Using Diatomaceous Earth Does Not Kill Insects Instantly!

 As a matter of fact, a number of factors affect the speed with which DE works to kill off insects.
 The size and type of insect is one very important factor.
 Additionally, the ambient humidity levels and the particle size of the DE may affect the speed with which it works.
 Temperature also plays a role, as does the level of infestation.
 It naturally takes quite a bit longer to deal with more insects.

-Generally speaking, you may see significant results within 24 hours of proper application of DE.
+Generally speaking, you may see significant results within 24 hours of proper application of diatomaceous earth.
 This is especially true with very small fairly soft-bodied insects such as bedbugs, dust mites, bird mites, termites, black ants and red ants.
 Leaving the DE in place and replenishing it as-needed will reap greater results within a week’s time.

 Large, tough insects, such as merchant grain beetles can take as long as three weeks to deal with.
 Likewise, it can take a couple of weeks to deal with heavy silverfish infestation.
 It is important to remove any clutter, manure, leaves or other items that may be sheltering insects such as silverfish and beetles.
 This will help ensure that the insects make good contact with the DE.